dim3nsi4/conky-config/README.md

 all the configuration files. `conkyrc_network` also use the font `PizzaDude Bullets` to display the upload and download arrows.

-Well deserved credits are due to the original author of `paconky`, which have been modified (more or less heavily) for use with this conky setup.
+Credits to the original author of `paconky`, which have been modified for use with this conky setup.

 ![screenshot-conky-config](screenshot-conky.png)